What Is Wander, Wonder, Write?

 Armchair travelers

-Readers interested in culture, philosophy, language, art, food, and books
+Readers interested in culture, nature, philosophy, language, art, food, and books

-Mortals wanting to learn more about things that (often) come with the second half of life: aging and caring for aging parents, staying healthy, grief, and death
+People wanting to learn more about things that often come with the second half of life: aging, grief, and making more conscious and authentic life choices

-Thinkers concerned with colonialism, injustice, inequality, and other moral issues.
+Thinkers concerned with colonialism, injustice, inequality, climate change, and other moral issues

 What Can I Expect?

-I will send you one newsletter a week on Thursday.
+I will send you at least one newsletter a week on Thursday.
 You’ll receive this as an email in your inbox, in the Substack app, or both.
 You can select your choice in your settings.
+Occasionally, I’ll publish an extra essay early in the week, depending on how busy I am and how many reader questions I feel compelled to answer publicly.

 Each newsletter falls into one of the following categories:

-⌂ Life & Memoir, posts on subjects such as family, friendship, grief, trauma, caregiving, anxiety, mindfulness, and death.
+⌂ Memoir: essays on grief, family dysfunction, marriage, health, anxiety, mindfulness, and more.
 For example: Italy Stands for Love: Marriage in 7 Acts and My Dysfunctional Family Screwed Up: Here’s How to Protect Yours.

-🎶 Artists in the Wild, a series to avoid you getting sick of me and introduce you to some of the interesting creative people I meet on my journeys.
+🎶 Artists in the Wild: introductions to some of the interesting people I meet on my journeys.
 The first in the series is about an ikebanist.

-🔎 How to Whatever, short articles such as “How to Feel at Home in a Foreign Country” and “How to Recognize Epiphanies and Change Your Mind.”
-I veer toward existential questions.
+🔎 How Whatever: life hack essays such as “How to Feel at Home in a Foreign Country” and “How to Calm Anxiety by Learning New Languages.”
+I veer toward existential questions, but also give practical advice on packing and staying connected abroad.

-🖇️ On Craft and the Writing Life, occasional pieces that may empower you on your journey toward publication or give you a peek into my creative highs & lows.
-For example: A Route to Being Less Fearful and More Authentic or Life-Changing Advice from a Literary Agent: Break Down the Wall
+🖇️ The Writing Life: essays to empower you on your journey toward publication.
+For example: A Route to Being Less Fearful and More Authentic or Life-Changing Advice from a Literary Agent: Break Down the Wall.

-🗝️ La Chambre Claire, my wild cards, such as:
+🗝️ La Chambre Claire: my room full of wild cards such as,

 Roundups of reading recommendations

-Fiction: a flash, an excerpt, or a cut darling from a larger manuscript
+Excerpts or cut darlings from a larger manuscript

-Guest author essays on traveling, post-colonialism, culture, language, mindfulness, and more—pitch me!
+Guest author essays on traveling, culture, language, mindfulness, and more—pitch me!

 If you don’t want to receive posts in a particular category, you can adjust your settings in your Substack account.

-Every now and then, I’ll add concrete travel tips in my newsletters, especially if I can promote local people and businesses, but if you expect best-of lists every week, you’re going to be disappointed.
+Every now and then, I’ll add concrete travel tips in my newsletters, especially if I can promote local people and businesses, but if you expect best-of lists every week that tell you where to drink cocktails, you’re going to be disappointed.

 What Do Others Say?